Lornzyy/Lornzyy/README.md

 - 👀 I’m interested in web development and becoming a full stack developer.
 - 🌱 I’m currently learning python and javascript.
 - 💞️ I’m looking to work on projects that advance my web development skills.
-- 📫 How to reach me through my email @lornanish@gmail.com.
+- 📫 Reach me through my email @lornanish@gmail.com.

 <!---
 Lornzyy/Lornzyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.